Empowering clients to become great leaders and reach their career goals by managing stress,

 Dr. Brendel is based in Boston and serves clients from the local area, throughout the United States, and around the world.
 Many clients come to see him in person, and he is able to travel to see them as needed.
-Dr. Brendel is also available to work with clients by telephone and video conferencing.
+Dr. Brendel is also available to work with executive coaching and philosophical counseling clients by telephone and video conferencing.
 Contact him at (617) 932-1548 or David@DrDavidBrendel.com.

 As noted above, I work with executive coaching and management consulting clients from around the world.
 Clients visit from Europe, the Middle East and Asia, as well different states in the United States.
 In New England, I have worked with people from Massachusetts, Connecticut, Vermont, New Hampshire, Rhode Island and Maine.

-In Massachusetts, I primarily work with people from the metro Boston area, including the following towns and cities:
+In Massachusetts, I primarily provide executive coaching in the Boston area, including the following towns and cities:

 - Boston, MA